learnpixelart/pixelart/goblins/README.md

 ![](https://github.com/pixelartexchange/pixelart/raw/master/goblins/i/goblins_originals-24x24@4x.png)

-To get you started find a series of original 1/1 goblin monsters  (see above in 4x zoom) and a script to (auto-)generate some variants (with horns, cap forward, hoodies, golden earrings, & more)   See the i(mage) directory in [**goblins/sandbox**](https://github.com/pixelartexchange/pixelart/tree/master/goblins/sandbox) for more.
+To get you started find a series of original 1/1 goblin monsters  (see above in 4x zoom) and a script to (auto-)generate some variants (with horns, cap forward, hoodies, golden earrings, & more)  in the [**goblins/sandbox »**](https://github.com/pixelartexchange/pixelart/tree/master/goblins/sandbox)